 - Explore your neighbourhood to see if there is a flat, underused green space close by.

-Application are accepted and approved on an ongoing basis throughout the year.
+Applications are accepted and approved on an ongoing basis throughout the year.

 The County provides the following services and resources to support community gardens:

-- Builds and installs garden boxes
+- Builds and installs garden boxes (includes soil)

 - Moderate landscaping (if required)

 - Planning support and expertise